cloudify-examples/drupal-blueprint/README.md

 `cfy install upload -b <choose_blueprint_id> -p <blueprint_filename>` <br>

-If you have or want to use an inputs file :
+If you have or want to use an inputs file : <br>
 `cfy install upload -b <choose_blueprint_id> -p <blueprint_filename> -i <your_inputs_file>` <br>

 This process will create all the cloud resources needed for the application and the application itself ...: <br>